Special Student - High School

 - Employees of the university should refer to the Human Resources webpage for information on tuition remission requirements, deadlines, and applications.

 - Search the Class Schedule to find a listing of available courses.

 - Browse the Catalog for course descriptions.

-- On the first day of class, the student should contact the Registrar's Office to determine if space is available for the course.
-If space is not available, the application form and payment will be returned.
+- On the first day of class, the student should contact the registrar's office to determine if space is available for the course.
 If the space is available, the student will be admitted to the class and charged course and lab fees if applicable.